Contact us

 Simplify site navigation

-Use a sitemap to visualize the site’s architecture.
+Use a sitemap to visualise the site’s architecture.
 Ensure the key pages have a clear hierarchy in the site’s architecture and there is a good crosslinking strategy to encourage the user’s journey from page to page.
 If they can’t easily find what they’re looking for then you risk them leaving the website or visiting your competitor’s website instead.

 Identify key calls-to-actions (CTAs)